 The Bookmobile provided by the Texas State Library and Archives Commission Rural Service Division and administered by County Commissioners had seven stops in Hays County.
 Its first stop was at the Buda School that housed grades 1-12, then parked in downtown Buda, near the Moore Building for the general public.
 Driven by national initiatives to extend library services to rural communities, the Texas bookmobile program provided book access as well as encouraged communities to establish local county libraries.
 Bookmobiles welcomed all patrons regardless of race.

-A 6’ by 48” bookshelf in Buda City Hall becomes a lending library.
+A 6’ X 48” bookshelf established and maintained by the Buda City Women’s Club in Buda City Hall becomes a lending library.
 Not immediately visible from the entrance, patrons had to walk behind the door next to the south window in City Hall to find it.
 Here, patrons borrowed books generously provided by the county by writing their names on a card that was then placed in a box.
+After a few months, the book collection is moved to a church school room at the Buda United Methodist Church.

 Buda Community Women's Club successfully advocates for the city to adopt an ordinance to accept the library as a city department and establish a Library Board of Trustees.
 Edythe Brown and Joy Thedford serve as co-chairs of the Library Board of Trustees.